Condorrat: Notable people

-Condorrat is the birthplace of the 19th century nationalist figure John Baird, a leading participant in the Radical War of 1820.
+Condorrat is the birthplace of the 19th century revolutionary John Baird, a leading participant and radical commander in the Radical War of 1820 who was subsequently executed.
 A plaque is mounted outside the house in which he was born (Airdrie Road).
+Eventually, on 10 August 1835 an absolute pardon was granted to Baird and to the four local weavers who had been convicted and sentenced to transportation to the penal colonies.